 I prefer to dry my sea urchins in the shade as I find the strong Australian sun can fade the colour somewhat.

-If you want to preserve and strengthen your sea urchins, prepare a solution of 1 part water and 1 part Elmers craft glue (available at Spotlight in Australia).
+If you want to preserve and strengthen your sea urchins, prepare a solution of 1 part water and 1 part Elmers craft glue (available at Spotlight, or other craft suppliers, in Australia).

 Either paint or dip your urchins in the mix then leave to dry on waxed paper – about 10 minutes.